shadow3aaa/chatrpg/README_EN.md

 You can interact with the AI by typing in the input box at the bottom of the screen and pressing Enter.

+## Plugin Development

+This project supports plugins.
+If you are interested in creating your own physiological plugins, please see the [Plugin Development Guide](PLUGINS_EN.md).

 ## License

 This project is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).